 Over the last decade, the gig economy has transformed the way we work.
 Access to remote work has changed the definition of work and the workplace.
 People are working from home and as consultants.
 A survey showed that 53 million Americans are now freelancing.
 This population contributes $715 billion to the economy through their freelance work.

-Employers and workers may not want to go the freelance route.
+Employers and workers may not want to go the whole freelance job route.
 From an employer’s point of view, they prefer the implied commitment that goes along with the full-time employee.
 Workers may prefer the stability of a full-time job or find benefits like health insurance and a retirement fund desirable.

 Employees yearn to be their boss and to work on their schedule.
 Many freelancers envy the stability and security of a full-time salaried employee.
 The grass may look greener on the other side, but when it comes to deciding what is best for you.
 You will have to consider your priorities and circumstances.
 Both fields have their pros and cons, and what is right for you depends on how you want to work.